 - Monetary favors that benefit residents.

-Exemptions apply to gifts received under a will or from close family members, as well as those used for public or charitable purposes by religious organizations.
+Gifts from a will or close family are not subject to tax.
+Gifts used for public or charitable purposes by religious groups are also tax-free.

 Rent Income Tax